Create a knockout LinkedIn profile

 Although you’re not expected to go out and hire a professional photographer, your profile picture should be of a somewhat professional nature.
 That said, it should also depict “you”; your style and your personality.

-Keep an eye on latest “social media image sizes” (these change reasonably frequently) and ensure you size your profile picture appropriately.
+Keep an eye on the latest “social media image sizes” (these change reasonably frequently) and ensure you size your profile picture appropriately.
 Heads and chins cut off is not necessarily the best look.
-In 2019, the LinkedIn profile picture size is best to be 400px x 400 px.
+In 2021, the LinkedIn profile picture size is best to be 400px x 400 px.

 You also have the option to add a background image.
 If you do not add a background image, LinkedIn will apply the basic blue wallpaper.
-We recommend you add a suitable background image.
+That looks a little lazy on your part so we recommend you add a suitable background image.
 This would be a generic image or something that reflects you or your interests.
 Your background image should be sized to 1584px x 396px.

 This is a critical component of your profile.
-More than many users give it credit.
+Many users give it insufficient credit.
 This is your opportunity to talk about yourself, the way you want others to see you.

 It’s not so much about your work experience and work skills but more about you, the person.
 Share a little personality and talk about what makes you stand out from the crowd.
 What life experiences have you had and what makes you tick.